 Top-performing professional bodybuilders, Olympic champions, and marathon runners are among the growing ranks of vegan athletes.
-The Badwater Ultramarathon is considered the toughest extreme-sport marathon on earth: 115-degree heat, 135 nonstop miles from Death Valley to Mount Whitney.
+The Badwater Ultramarathon is considered the toughest extreme-sport marathon on Earth: 115-degree heat, 135 nonstop miles from Death Valley to Mount Whitney.
 That’s like running about five regular marathons in a row!
 Scott Jurek won this race…twice.
 Thanks to the power of eating vegetables, fruits, nuts, seeds, and whole grains.
 In 1999 Scott won a 100-mile race called the Western States Endurance Run.
 Just a fluke?
 Well, he kept winning for seven consecutive years.
 Check out Scott’s book Eat & Run.

 SIMPLE WHOLE BODY CARE

 Don’t fret about toxins and chemicals you can’t even pronounce or wonder if that shampoo is truly organic.
 Nab the real-deal organic stuff.
 Dr. Bronner’s Magic All-One! products are available in supermarkets and natural foods stores.
 Note that the lip balms contain beeswax.
-For excellent lip balm without beeswax, try Merry Hempsters or the bee-free option of Eco Lips.
+For excellent lip balm without beeswax, try Soothing Touch or Merry Hempsters or the bee-free option of Eco Lips.